Back to blog

 Last updated: 2026-04-18

 In practice, the fastest way to narrow the cause is to separate source availability from delivery timing.
 If the profile itself is no longer public, the issue is upstream.
-If the profile is still public but one asset is slow, the problem is more likely temporary media resolution rather than a broken viewer.
+If the profile is still public but one asset is slow, the problem is more likely temporary media resolution rather than a failure of the utility.

 That is why the first question should always be about visibility, not the tool itself.
 Is the account still public right now?
 Was the story definitely posted within the last 24 hours?
 Is the URL or username exact?
 Is the missing asset a reel, a profile picture, or a post that may have its own delivery behavior?
 These checks sound simple, but they solve a large share of support questions before any technical debugging is needed.